-Sedona Arizona Travel Guide: A Complete Weekend Itinerary
+Sedona Arizona Travel Guide: A Complete Weekend Itinerary in Red Rock Country

 Sedona is known for stunning red rock formations as far as the eye can see, numerous hikes that lead to energy vortexes, and all-around good vibes.
 It’s a small city that needs to be experienced by everyone and sometimes the sheer beauty is hard to put into words.
 In this “A Complete Sedona Arizona Travel Guide” I’ll break down everything you need to know before visiting, where to stay in Sedona, the best hikes in Sedona, and places to see!
 Buckle up, it’s going to be a magical ride…

-Weather in Sedona Arizona
+Weather in Sedona

 Best Things to Do in Sedona

-Top Hikes in Sedona
+Top Hiking Trails in Sedona

 The number one reason people visit Sedona is for the endless trails that lead to the most beautiful views.
 There are so many trailheads to choose from.
 Some are easy and some are extremely treacherous but all are known to showcase beautiful landscapes and vibrant energy.
 The top hikes are: